HUG-VAS: A Hierarchical NURBS-Based Generative Model for Aortic Geometry Synthesis and Controllable Editing: Results

-where $\hat{\mathbf{\zeta}}^c_{\theta}$, $\hat{\mathbf{\zeta}}^r_{\theta}$ denotes the learned centerline and radii score functions, and $\mathbf{y}_C$, $\mathbf{y}_R$ represent centerline and radial prompts, respectively.
-Note that DPS is applied sequentially to centerline and radius; however, each stage can be batch-parallelized to generate multiple samples simultaneously, similar to standard single-stage DPS.
-Further methodological details about HUG-VAS are provided in Section~\ref{sec:meth}.
+where $\hat{\mathbf{\zeta}}^c_{\theta}$, $\hat{\mathbf{\zeta}}^r_{\theta}$ denote the learned score functions for centerlines and radii, and $\mathbf{y}_C$, $\mathbf{y}_R$ are the respective prompts.
+Note that DPS is applied sequentially to centerline and radius, but both stages can be batch-parallelized to generate multiple samples efficiently, similar to standard single-stage DPS.
+Further methodological details are provided in Section~\ref{sec:meth}.

-We demonstrate the performance of HUG-VAS on the Vascular Model Repository (VMR), an open-source library of normal and diseased cardiovascular anatomies published by Wilson et al.\ \cite{Wilson2013}.
-We selected 21 human cases representing a range of conditions, including healthy anatomies, post-Fontan congenital heart disease, and thoracic aneurysms.
-Since the original surface segmentations in the repository provided limited coverage of the supra-aortic branches, we manually re-segmented all geometries from the original CMR image data using SimVascular~\cite{updegrove2017simvascular} to construct our training dataset.
-Each case contains five individual vessels, namely, the aorta, LSA, LCCA, RSA, and RCCA, with a consistent branching topology.
-With the trained HUG-VAS model, we perform both unconditional and conditional generation and present the results in this section.
-While unconditional generation focuses on synthesizing realistic aortic samples from random noise, conditional generation enables a range of image-driven tasks: generating centerlines from point prompts, reconstructing surfaces from contours extracted from image slices, completing vessel geometries from partial surface segments, recovering shapes from low-resolution image scans, and a pipline for surgical planning for thoracic aneurysms.
-These scenarios are designed to comprehensively showcase the generative capabilities of HUG-VAS and its potential to bridge image priors with medical shape modeling.
-This bridging sheds light on new directions for both methodological research and clinical applications, including interactive semi-automatic segmentation, reconstruction from degraded or incomplete image data, quantification of anatomical uncertainty, and data-driven design and optimization of patient-specific surgical implants.
+\paragraph{Dataset} We evaluate HUG-VAS on the Vascular Model Repository (VMR)~\cite{Wilson2013}, an open-source collection of normal and diseased anatomies.
+We selected 21 human cases covering healthy aortas, thoracic aneurysms, and post-Fontan congenital heart disease.
+Since the original surface segmentations in the repository provided limited coverage of the supra-aortic branches, we manually re-segmented all geometries from the original CMR image data using SimVascular~\cite{updegrove2017simvascular}.
+Each case includes five vessels (aorta, LSA, LCCA, RSA, RCCA) with consistent topology.

+\paragraph{Evaluation scenarios} Using the trained HUG-VAS model, we present unconditional and conditional generation results.
+Unconditional generation synthesizes diverse aortic anatomies from random noise, enabling cohort expansion for surrogate modeling and biomarker studies.
+Conditional generation supports a variety of image-driven tasks on out-of-training patients, including generating centerlines from sparse point prompts, reconstructing surfaces from 2D contours, completing geometries from partial meshes, recovering shapes from low-resolution scans, and surgical planning pipelines for thoracic aneurysms.
+These scenarios are designed to showcase the generative capability of HUG-VAS and its potential to bridge image-derived priors with SSM, supporting interactive segmentation, robust reconstruction under degraded imaging, quantification of anatomical uncertainty, and shape optimization.